valeriansaliou/bandurria/README.md

 ## Features

-* **Built-in spam control** with Proof of Work anti-bot system and Magic Link email verification
+* **Built-in spam control** with Proof of Work anti-bot system and Magic Link verifications over email
 * **Email-based notifications** and comment moderation (no complex Web admin UI)
 * **Zero-dependencies server runtime** and **lightweight JavaScript script**
 * **Compatible with any static website** or blog system (as long as your can add 1 line of JavaScript)